PlagueFPS/cod-zombies/README.md

 ## TODO
 - Find a place for Theme Toggle on mobile
+- Replace navigation elements for search bar in navbar
+- (?)
+Add pagination or load more option when displaying all maps only

 ## Generating type definitions for content types for Contentful
 - Run the following command: